 - (a) Joint Case Management Plan.
 A scheduling conference under D.C.COLO.LCivR 16.1 shall not be conducted.
 In all AP cases, except social security appeals and bankruptcy appeals, the parties will be directed to file a Joint Case Management Plan (JCMP).
 The form of JCMP for social security appeals is HERE.
 The form of JCMP for review of agency action in other AP cases, including environmental cases, is HERE. - (b) Briefing Schedule for Social Security Appeals.
 The opening brief of the plaintiff shall be filed no later than 40 days after the Commissioner files the administrative record.
-The response brief of the Commissioner shall be filed no later than 70 days after the filing of the administrative record.
-The plaintiff may file a reply brief no later than 85 days after the filing of the administrative record. - (bc) Motions for Summary Judgment.
+The response brief of the Commissioner shall be filed no later than 30 days after the filing of the brief of the plaintiff.
+The plaintiff may file a reply brief no later than 15 days after the filing of the response brief of the Commissioner. - (bc) Motions for Summary Judgment.
 Motions for summary judgment shall not be filed. - (ed) Termination of AP Case Designation.
 On completion of pre-merits management, designation as an AP case shall terminate, and the case shall be assigned under D.C.COLO.LCivR 40.1.
 For good cause, designation as an AP case may be terminated before the completion of pre-merits management on motion of a party or sua sponte by the district judge designated for pre-merits management under D.C.COLO.LCivR 40.1(e).

-[Note - Adopted revision eliminates the Joint Case Management Plan for Social Security Cases from the U.S. District Court website.]
+[Note - If proposal is adopted, it will eliminate the Joint Case Management Plan for Social Security Cases currently available HERE on the website.]